Drummers and bassists: this album’s for you. And it’s for guitarists, percussionists and fans of great music too.

 ‘The Suitcase’ hints at a Discipline-era King Crimson influence – is that accurate?

 I have never paid any attention to King Crimson’s music at any time.
 However, thanks to MTV, I did get to hear ‘Elephant Talk’ and I absolutely loved that tune.
 I love Adrian Belew and only wish that I could create 5% of the sonic textures that he creates.
 He is totally unique and brilliant.
 I admire him a lot.

 Why is (great British drummer) Steve Ferrone thanked in the album credits?

-Is there anything printable you can tell us about Steve Jordan’s crazy house of music (the Casa Loco or ‘crazy house’ of the album title – Ed.) ?
+Is there anything else printable you can tell us about Steve Jordan’s crazy house of music (the Casa Loco or ‘crazy house’ of the album title – Ed.) ?